nileshgautam/nileshgautam/README.md

-- 👋 Hi, I’m Nilesh Gautam
+- 👋 Hi, I’m Nilesh Gautam.
+I'm a Software Developer.
-- 👀 I’m interested in Web develpment.
-- 🌱 I’m currently learning MERN Develpment
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ngautam18@gmail.com
 <!---
 nileshgautam/nileshgautam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.